adivardhan1000/INSE6130/README.md

 If error with qt platform crashing,
 > sudo apt-get install qt5-default

+Note:
+These steps are written based on the assumption that many older ubuntu versions have python3.6 installed and we need the script to run on python3.8.
+If your machine already has python3.8 as the default version, you can skip python3.8 installation and using python3 instead of python3.8 when creating env, or pip install or running script.

 # To Setup Test UI
 - create a virtualenv and set it up to use python 3.7 (if you are using pycharm, make sure your python enterpreter is pointing to venv)
 - python3 -